OpusFSI Flight Simulator Interface for and

 to "Run as Administrator".

-Joysticks Only button option will change the assigned joystick
+This option will change the assigned joystick numbering without changing the current device/joystick mapping.

 To change the order of a camera within the Camera List, first click on the camera you wish to move, this will highlight the single camera within the Camera List, then use the Up Arrow or Down Arrow keys to move the highlighted camera up and down the list.